rajatdiptabiswas/chart-generator-java/README.md

-# chart-generator
+# ChartGen
-:chart_with_upwards_trend: A chart generator tool to create Gantt charts and do PERT chart time estimations
+A chart generator tool to create Gantt charts and find PERT chart time estimations